KDE/kdeconnect-ios/README.md

 - Instead of the single-alert system, perhaps the app can implement some other sort of in-app notification system? (iOS cannot display system notifications while the app responsible for them is in the foreground)

 - Add "send with KDE Connect" in the "Share" menu so files can be sent from anywhere (need to wake up KDE Connect though, is this possible?)

+- Localization & translations (currently only English is supported)

 - Expand to a watchOS companion app?